 Key persons in ATP comprise the persons responsible for the statutory key functions, i.e. the risk management function, the compliance function, the internal audit function and the actuarial function, as well as the members of the Group Management.
-By the end of 2019, ATP had a total of nine key persons, as the CRO is both a member of the Group Management and has been appointed as the officer responsible for the statutory risk management function.
-Furthermore, the CEO was also interim CIO.
+By the end of 2020, ATP had a total of ten key persons, as the CRO is both a member of the Group Management and has been appointed as the officer responsible for the statutory risk management function.

+The Chief Executive Officer has appointed the key persons responsible for the Risk Management function and the Compliance function, while the Supervisory Board has appointed the key persons responsible for the internal audit function and the actuarial function, as these key functions are handled by the Internal Chief Auditor and the Chief Actuary, who already reports to the Supervisory Board.
+Dismissal of a person responsible for a key function is done by the Supervisory Board.
 Chart C.4 shows the persons responsible for the four key functions and the associated areas of responsibility.
-The officers responsible for the four statutory key functions are appointed by the CEO.
-The Chief Actuary and the Internal Chief Auditor is, however, appointed by the Supervisory Board.
-Solely the Supervisory Board can dismiss an officer responsible for a statutory key function.
 The four key functions are described in further detail in sections C.3 to C.6.